Libraries Lab

 Explore the Arts Lab to understand and value visual discourse in personal and cultural memory.

-(9) Explore more about the role of libraries in holding personal and cultural memory about violence and abuse.
-A talk by independent Artist Louise Whelan coming 2025.
+(9) Explore more about the role of libraries in holding personal and collective memory about violence and abuse – View a talk by independent Artist Louise Whelan commissioned by Insight Exchange.
+(Note: Consent has been granted to Insight Exchange to embed the video on this page.
+Viewers can use the share link to share it forward.)

 In Australia